List of VeggieTales characters: Archibald Asparagus

-Archibald "Archie" Asparagus (introduced 1992) serves as the stereotypical role of a stuffy, classically-educated British "gentleman" in contrast with the rest of his co-stars.
+Archibald Asparagus (introduced 1993) serves as the stereotypical role of a stuffy, classically educated British "gentleman" in contrast with the rest of his zany co-stars.
 He typically wears a red bowtie, has a monocle on his right eye, and speaks with an Oxford English accent.
 Archibald first appeared in the 1992 short "VeggieTales Promo: Take 38" to interrupt and object to the creation of such a show as VeggieTales, claiming it to be utter nonsense.
-Archibald made his official debut in "Where's God When I'm S-Scared?," playing the regal King Darius role in the story segment of "Daniel and the Lion's Den".
-This episode also started the continuing theme of his distain towards Larry the Cucumber's "Silly Songs" segments.
-He claims they are "too silly", emphasized when he interrupts "The Water Buffalo Song" to chastise Larry.
-In a storyline that lasted the span of a few episodes, Archibald eventually learns to loosen up after an incident where he cancelled "Silly Songs with Larry" and learned how much the segment meant to VeggieTales fans in "The End of Silliness?."
-Archibald eventually appears in other Silly Songs specifically starring him, including "The Biscuit of Zazzamarandabo" and "Astonishing Wigs".
-Archibald also has a recurring role as LarryBoy's faithful butler Alfred (who is just called "Archibald" in the 2-D cartoon spin-off series) and was featured as the title character in Jonah: A VeggieTales Movie.
-Archibald has also been a narrator for "The Good Egg of Gooseville" and "Lyle the Kindly Viking," where in the latter he got to host the show in the style of Masterpiece Theatre.
+Archibald made his official debut in "Where's God When I'm S-Scared?", playing the regal King Darius role in the story segment of "Daniel and the Lion's Den".
+This episode also started the continuing theme of his distaste for Larry's Silly Song segments.
+He often claimed they were "too silly", a sentiment greatly emphasized when he interrupts "The Water Buffalo Song" to chastise Larry.
+Eventually, he learns to loosen up in "The End of Silliness?" after an incident where he cancelled "Silly Songs with Larry" and learned how much the segment meant to Larry and VeggieTales fans.
+Archibald later appears in other Silly Songs specifically starring him, including "The Biscuit of Zazzamarandabo" and "Astonishing Wigs".
+Archibald also has a recurring role as LarryBoy's faithful butler Alfred (who is just called "Archibald" in the 2D cartoon spin-off series) and was featured as the title character in Jonah: A VeggieTales Movie.
+Archibald has also been a narrator for "The Good Egg of Gooseville" and "Lyle the Kindly Viking", where in the latter he got to host the show in the style of Masterpiece Theatre.

 For VeggieTales in the House and VeggieTales in the City, Archibald was portrayed as the mayor of the town inside the house.
-Because of his social status, he was regarded as bureaucrat and a more authoritative character as a result.
+Because of his social status, he was regarded as a bureaucrat and a more authoritative character as a result.
 He was mostly seen doing mayoral duties such as public speeches.
-However, his new job didn’t keep him from engaging in more fun social activities with the other Veggies, such as camping trips and birthday parties.
+However, his new job didn't keep him from engaging in more fun social activities with the other Veggies, such as camping trips and birthday parties.
 For The VeggieTales Show, Archibald resumes his regular role from the original series.
 He appears frequently onstage as a performer, often narrating the Bible story segments.
-He also reappears as Alfred in the "LarryBoy" episodes of the series.
+He also reappears as Alfred in the "LarryBoy" episodes.